yushangdi/parChain/README.md

 ```

-### Scipy and Sklearn
+### Scipy and Sklearn and fastcluster
 The runtime/memory experiment result of scipy and sklearn runs the following.
-The result files will be in `outputs/outputs_scipy`, `outputs/outputs_sklearn` and `outputs/memo_outputs`.
+The result files will be in `outputs/outputs_scipy`, `outputs/outputs_sklearn`, `outputs/outputs_fastcluster` and `outputs/memo_outputs`.
+You need to install Scipy, Sklearn, and fastcluster first.
+Scipy and Sklearn and be installed using `pip`.
+The fastcluster submodule in this repo includes some additional methods (linear memory nearest neighbor chain for Ward's and average linkage with squared Euclidean distance metric).
+You can refer to `fastcluster/` for installation method.
 ```bash
 ./scipy_exp.sh
 ./python_libs_exp.sh